chikara-chan/react-power/README.md

 ```
 ## Configuration

-Writes a `react-power.config.js` in root directory.
+Create a file `react-power.config.js` in root directory.
 In it, you'll configure like this:

 ``` js
 module.exports = {